tortoise/aerich/README.rst

     $ pip install alice

-So bad that pypi project name is used, you can only install from source:
+So bad that pypi project name is occupied, you can only install from source:

 .. code-block:: shell